ElektraInitiative/libelektra/doc/CODING.md

 This document provides an introduction in how the source code of libelektra is organized and how and where to add functionality.

-Make sure to read [DESIGN](/doc/DESIGN.md) together with this document.

 ## Folder structure

 After you downloaded and unpacked Elektra you should see some folders.